dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 Exports ensure that changes to metrics and dimensions are made in one place and then cascade to those various destinations seamlessly.
 This prevents the problem of needing to update a metric across every model that references that same concept.

-#### Cost efficiency
-MetricFlow is efficient in computing to reach the final destination.
-It can complete joins once and then reuse that compute as a building block to create various denormalized tables.
-Although we don't do this today, we plan to make further optimizations to build a "self-organizing DAG."
-Think of this like declarative programming, where you specify the outcome, and the system optimizes the denormalization step to get you there.

 #### Caching
-Use exports to pre-populate the cache, so that when MetricFlow aggregates awareness, you're pre-computing what you need to serve users through the dynamic Semantic Layer APIs.
+Use exports to pre-populate the cache, so that you're pre-computing what you need to serve users through the dynamic Semantic Layer APIs.

 #### Considerations